jimiSTC/Dashi3/README.md

 - [x] Updated Readme file
 - [ ] Details on how to set up Tessitura to use this tool
 - [ ] Details on how to set up Redis on Docker for this tool
+- [ ] Update the acknowledgements to this passive side project

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).